 The benefits of debt consolidation

-- Lower interest rate and fixed payments - The interest rate you get on a debt consolidation loan may be lower than the rate you’re paying on your existing debt, which can save you a significant amount of money over time.
+Lower interest rate and fixed payments - The interest rate you get on a debt consolidation loan may be lower than the rate you’re paying on your existing balances, which can save you a significant amount of money over time.
 In addition, if you choose a loan with a fixed interest rate, then your payment due each month will remain the same as you pay off your loan as scheduled.
 That can make budgeting easier.

-- You know when you'll finish paying off your debt - A loan has a set amount of time during which you’ll be paying back your debt.
+You know when you'll finish paying off your debt - A loan has a set amount of time during which you’ll be paying back your debt.
 With a credit card, there is no set date when you know you’ll be finished paying off your debt and you can continue to use your card, which can increase your total balance and the amount of interest you’ll pay.

-- You don't have to put any collateral at risk - With some types of loans, like home equity loans or vehicle title loans, you have to use your home or vehicle to guarantee that you’ll pay the loan back.
+You don't have to put any collateral at risk - With some types of loans, like home equity loans or vehicle title loans, you have to use your home or vehicle to guarantee that you’ll pay the loan back.
 If you don’t pay it back, the lender can sell your collateral to pay off the loan.
 If you opt for an unsecured debt consolidation loan, you don’t have to use your home or vehicle as collateral.

-The downside of debt consolidation
+The cons of debt consolidation loans

 There are some cons you should also take into account before choosing debt consolidation, including:

-- A loan may not solve your underlying financial issues - If you consolidate your existing debts, but continue to overuse your credit cards, the loan won’t put an end to your debt problem.
+A loan may not solve your underlying financial issues - If you consolidate your existing debts, but continue to overuse your credit cards, the loan won’t put an end to your problem.
 You also need to make a budget and change any spending behaviors that contribute to your debt.